jonghall/IBM_Cloud_Classic_API/VirtualServers/README.md

 3,13405581,centos03.ibmsldemo.com,30
 ```

-The *ShowVirtualServerPowerState.py* script can be used to verify status after running scripts.
+The *ShowVirtualServerPowerState.py* script should be used to verify status after running scripts.
 This script does not
-require input and instead lists all VSI's in a Datacenter.
+require input and instead lists all VSI's and their power status in a Datacenter.

 **Installation of SL API**